HONOR PURPOSE CONFIDENCE EMPOWERMENT

-This is the 3rd Veterans Build in Colorado.
-Greeley-Weld Habitat for Humanity built the first 2 Veteran Habitat Homes in Colorado in 2016, and in 2017.
-These homes are a part of a special project that focuses on veteran families in our local community.
-The Veterans Build project helps provide access to quality affordable housing, which allows the opportunity to have veteran families engage with the community, fellow veterans, and gives them the change to serve others by volunteering.
+These homes are part of a special project that focuses on veteran families in our local community.
+The Veterans Build project helps provide access to quality affordable housing, which allows the opportunity to have veteran families to engage with the community, and fellow veterans, and gives them the chance to serve others by volunteering.

-For sponsorship information, contact Cheri Witt-brown, Executive Director at firstname.lastname@example.org
+For sponsorship information, contact Cheri Witt-brown, CEO at email@example.com